 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A68 has an electronic viewfinder (1440k dots), while the 1DC has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 1DC has a higher magnification than the one of the A68 (0.76x vs 0.57x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 1D C, the Sony A68, and comparable cameras.

 One feature that differentiates the A68 and the 1DC is in-body image stabilization (IBIS).
-The A68 reduces the risk of handshake-induced blur with all attached lenses, while the 1DC has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A68 reduces the risk of handshake-induced blur with all attached lenses, while the 1DC offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The 1DC writes its imaging data to Compact Flash cards, while the A68 uses SDXC or Memory Stick PRO Duo cards.
 The 1DC features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A68 only has one slot.